spatie/typescript-transformer/docs/usage/annotations.md

 weight: 3
 ---

+PHP classes will only be converted to TypeScript when they are annotated, there are quite a few ways to do this, let's take a look.

-When using the `@typescript` annotation, the PHP class's name will be used for the TypeScript type:
+When using the `@typescript` annotation, the PHP class's name will be used as name for the TypeScript type:

 ```php
 /** @typescript */